Date of Award:

 This dissertation provides beneficial data for those who seek to manage Phragmites in wetland plant communities, but there is much work still to be done.
 The literature review, seedbank study, and community analysis included in this volume are components of a larger research program on Phragmites management.
 Future studies should, in particular, investigate revegetation and nutrient amelioration as means to recover pre-invasion vegetation.

 Hazelton, Eric L. G., "Impacts of Phragmites australis Management on Wetland Plant Community Recovery, Seedbank Composition, and the Physical Environment in the Chesapeake Bay" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7229.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .